What is “structuring” cash transactions?

 We presented evidence that the Client and her family were law abiding.
 We also presented evidence that none of the seized money was ‘dirty’ – none of it came from drug dealing or other crimes.
 After negotiations, no criminal charges were filed against anyone.
 Our Client did not need to report the search warrant and investigation to his/her professional licensing Board.
 The majority of the seized funds were returned to our Client and the Client’s family.

-The laws concerning ‘structuring’ and similar prohibited financial transactions are very technical and someone can violate the law without intending to do anything illegal.
+The laws concerning ‘structuring’ and similar prohibited financial transactions are very technical and someone could be unknowingly breaking federal law.
 Our experience enables us to work through these situations in the best possible way for our clients.